espressif/esp-idf/docs/en/api-guides/build-system.rst

 - ``COMPONENT_NAME``: Name of the component.
 Same as the name of the component directory.
 - ``COMPONENT_ALIAS``: Alias of the library created internally by the build system for the component.
 - ``COMPONENT_LIB``: Name of the library created internally by the build system for the component.
+- ``COMPONENT_VERSION``: Component version specified by idf_component.yml and set by IDF Component Manager.

 The following variables are set at the project level, but available for use in component CMakeLists: